SIP Trunking Explained: Moving from PSTN to SIP Trunk

 However, some SIP Trunk providers bundle their service with a dedicated Internet line.
 This keeps your voice traffic separate from your data traffic.
 Much will depend on the cost and your network infrastructure.
 Check that your firewall is up-to-date and will be capable of handling VoIP traffic correctly.

-Chances are that the old PSTN lines are connected to another old device, the hardware-based PBX system.
-This device is inflexible, difficult to manage, and often expensive to maintain.
-Technically it is possible to buy a gateway that allows the old PBX to talk to the SIP Trunks.
-But why not upgrade to a modern VoIP PBX System and leverage the flexibility and modern features IP telephony can bring to your business phone system.
-This allows you to take advantage of the cost savings, easy management, and productivity increases with full-scale Unified Communications that an IP PBX offers.
-Press8 Telecom can provide SIP Trunks and a powerful VoIP Hosted PBX system for your small business.
-Just call us at 800-349-VoIP(8647).
+If you are considering SIP Trunks, your old PSTN lines are likely connected to another old device, the hardware-based analog PBX system.
+These devices are typically inflexible, difficult to manage, and often expensive to maintain.
+Why not upgrade to a modern VoIP-hosted PBX system in the cloud?
+This allows you to take advantage of the cost savings and relieves you from managing your current phone system.
+Press8 Telecom can provide your small business with SIP Trunks or a powerful VoIP Hosted PBX system.
+Just call us at 800-349-VoIP(8647) or request a quote.